19 Best Amazing New Year's Eve Holiday: Places to Go for New Year’s Celebrations

 There are many other choices in London.
 The Dorchester restaurant is a smart choice, as the Head chef Tom Booton will be offering a seven-course traditional yet innovative British Chef.
 The annual matinee performance of The Nutcracker at the Royal Albert Hall is another great choice.
 The finest performers of Birmingham's Royal Ballet will surely amaze you.

 Besides that, any of London’s numerous Michelin-starred restaurants or rooftop bars are perfect to enjoy the city’s night sky.
+The city is for sure one of the best places to celebrate New Year.

 >> Read more: Best Things to do on New Year's Eve in London

 A kiss right on the cusp of new year with the lightshow of Eiffel Tower in the background might just be the new definition of the word “romantic”.
-Paris is just a perfect romantic new year celebration choice.
+Paris is just a perfect romantic New Year celebration choice.

 People love the view of the Eiffel Tower, and local entrepreneurs know that full well, and they have come up with countless ways in which tourists and residents alike can enjoy such a view.
 A French-inspired dinner with white champagne on the Bateaux Mouches as it’s calmly cruising through the serene river of Seine is an ethereal experience.